 The trick to making this dish a weeknight-friendly meal, is to prepare your filling while the peppers pre-roast in the oven.
 Once stuffed, the peppers will be ready in just 15 minutes, or less.

-- Cut bell peppers in half lengthwise and remove seeds and pith but leave the stem attached.
-Drizzle olive oil over the peppers and use your hands to coat the insides and outsides.
+- Pre-roast the peppers.
+Drizzle olive oil over the cut peppers and use your hands to coat the insides and outsides.
 Arrange peppers cut-side up in a rimmed baking sheet.
 (Line the baking sheet with parchment paper for easier cleanup.)
 Roast until tender but not browned, about 15-20 minutes.

 A Few Tips